-Every application requiring a public hearing, as well as all site plan review applications, shall include a citizen participation plan that must be implemented prior to the first public hearing or site review or concept review for subdivisions.
+Applications requiring a public hearing as required in Chapter 320, Zoning (Zoning text amendments shall be exempt.), shall include a citizen participation plan that must be implemented prior to the first public hearing.
 The purpose of the citizen participation plan is to:

 The citizen participation plan is not intended to produce complete consensus on all applications, but to encourage applicants to be good neighbors and to allow for informed decisionmaking.

-A letter introducing the proposed project to affected residents (within 500 feet) and describing the impact it may/will have on: the surrounding properties, the Town itself, or adjacent communities.
+A letter introducing the proposed project to affected residents (within 500 feet) and describing the impact it may/will have on: the surrounding properties, Greenville itself, or adjacent communities.
 Include all things such as stormwater management, utilities, roads/traffic, fire/police protection, air/noise pollution, natural resource/land preservation, or curb appeal as applicable.

 Details of the proposed development, including: maps, site plans, and a contact name, address and phone number where affected residents can call with questions.

-A meeting agenda, when required by Town staff, that lists a time and place for an informational meeting for affected residents, at least seven days before the scheduled Town public hearing, to give an applicant adequate time to respond so that a citizen participation report can be filed by the applicant at least five days before the Town public hearing.
-In order to provide the greatest opportunity for interested parties, this meeting shall be held on a Monday through Thursday evening after 6:00 p.m.
+If a meeting is required, a meeting agenda that lists a time and place for an informational meeting for affected residents, at least seven days before the scheduled public hearing, to give an applicant adequate time to respond so that a citizen participation report can be filed by the applicant at least five days before the public hearing.
+In order to provide the greatest opportunity for interested parties, this meeting should be held on a Monday through Thursday evening after 6:00 p.m.

-All requirements for a citizen participation plan remain the same as listed above except that the information meeting must be held seven days before, and the citizen participation report filed five days before, the subdivision concept review meeting of the Planning Commission.
+All requirements for a citizen participation plan remain the same as listed above except the information meeting must be held seven days before and the citizen participation report filed five days before the meeting of the Planning Commission.

-Provide mailing of all notifications required by ordinance, for both the Town and developer.
+Provide mailing of all notifications required by ordinance, for both Greenville and the developer.

-Provide Town facilities, if necessary, to facilitate informational meetings required by the Town.
+Provide Greenville facilities, if necessary, to facilitate informational meetings required.

-Properly notice all informational meetings, as a quorum of Town Board members may be present.
+Properly notice all informational meetings, as a quorum of Board members may be present.

 Provide a mailing list to the applicant for their use in extra communication with the public regarding their development.